yuanqing/figma-plugins/packages/figma-flatten-selection-to-bitmap/README.md

 ### Flatten Selection to Bitmap

-Rasterize the selected layers at a high resolution.
+Rasterize the selected layers at a high resolution (`2x`, `3x`, or `4x`).
 (This is to work around a limitation in Figma where layers can only be rasterized at `1x`.)

 ### Set Resolution

-Set the resolution (`2x`, `3x`, or `4x`) at which layers are to be rasterized.
+Set the resolution at which layers are to be rasterized.

 ## License